 Lest, when my foot slips, they exalt themselves against me.”

 a.
-For in You, O Lord, I hope: Despite his spiritual depression, David clung to hope in the Lord.
+For in You, O LORD, I hope: Despite his spiritual depression, David clung to hope in the LORD.
 Though he did not feel it, in faith he said, You will hear.
-David chose to allow his affliction to press him towards God instead of away from the God who was his only hope.
+David chose to allow his affliction to press him toward God instead of away from the God who was his only hope.

-· Lord, translated Yahweh, referring to the covenant God of Israel.
+· LORD, translated from Yahweh, referring to the covenant God of Israel.

-· Lord, translated Adonai, referring to God as Master or person of respect.
+· Lord, translated from Adonai, referring to God as Master or person of respect.

-· God, translated Elohim, the plural of the word for God in the generic sense.
+· God, translated from Elohim, the plural of the word for God in the generic sense.

 c.
 Hear me, lest they rejoice over me: David appealed to God not only because he was miserable, but also because he did not want his adversaries to rejoice over him.